 You can visit at any time.
 Just make sure to finish before dark, as there is no illumination along the route.

 When to visit Sharon Beach National Park?

 There is little shade along the trails.
-Thus either visit early or later in the day.
-Also, since many flowers bloom in this national park, the best time for a visit is Spring.
+Therefore, preferably not to visit during the summer.
+Also, visit early or later in the day.
+Furthermore, since many flowers bloom in this national park, Spring is the best time to visit.

 Sharon Beach National Park (official site) is located along the Mediterranean beach between Apollonia National Park and Nahal Poleg Nature Reserve.
 To be more specific, this park is next to Kibbutz Shefayim.

 This national park offers light walks along the sea.
-Just keep in mind that significant parts of the trail have sand and are not suitable for strollers.
+Remember that significant parts of the track have sand and are unsuitable for strollers.
 Moreover, there are few trees.
 Thus most time, you will be under the open sun.
-Though the sea breeze makes it easier, I would still recommend visiting it early in the morning or late in the afternoon.
+Though the sea breeze makes it easier, I recommend visiting it during the cooler hours of the day.

 In this section, I will take you along the orange route (see trails section).